 Measuring task speed while ignoring system throughput

-Excluding AI costs from the ROI denominator
+Excluding AI costs from the denominator

 Before-and-after comparison with no controls

-Self-reported developer surveys on time savings
+Self-reported developer surveys on time saved

 Vendor-provided productivity dashboards